MicrosoftDocs/azure-docs/articles/ai-services/openai/concepts/models.md

 ## Whisper

-The Whisper models, can be used for speech to text.
+The Whisper models can be used for speech to text.

 You can also use the Whisper model via Azure AI Speech [batch transcription](../../speech-service/batch-transcription-create.md) API.
 Check out [What is the Whisper model?](../../speech-service/whisper-overview.md) to learn more about when to use Azure AI Speech vs. Azure OpenAI Service.